AI Summary

 2. Select a Mailer Service

 For WP Mail SMTP to work, you need to connect your email account to a mailer service.
-The Setup Wizard makes this really easy.
+The Setup Wizard walks you through it.

 When the wizard starts, click on Let’s Get Started.